In View of the Distance

 Holen Sabrina Kahn in collaboration with Barbara Celis, Karen Cirillo, Ethiraj Gabriel Dattatreyan, Dominique Santos.

 Many of the people I love are scattered across the globe.
 We have moved for various reasons - work, love, family, security, housing… some of us permanently, some of us temporarily.
-Feeling this distance and interested in a deeper way of connecting and looking that is not reflected in contemporary forms of our social media, I asked four artists - all of whom have recently moved to sites that are either far from where they were born, or from where they lived much of their adult lives, to contribute to this project.
-Our words and images come from distant points – A small strip of the Point Reyes Seashore, a geothermal park outside of Taipei, a hill-park in Southeast London, the waterways of Istanbul, and an institutional space in Bloemfontein, South Africa.
+Feeling this distance and interested in a deeper way of connecting and looking that is not reflected in contemporary forms of our social media, I asked four fellow thinkers/ artists/writers/friends - all of whom had recently moved to sites that were either far from where they were born, or from where they lived much of their adult lives--to contribute to this project.
+Our words and images come from five distant points – A small strip off the Point Reyes Seashore, a geothermal park outside of Taipei, a hill-park in Southeast London, the waterways of Istanbul, and an institutional space in Bloemfontein, South Africa.

-The request I made of these fellow sojourners specified for them to film in a “place where you arrive with one sensibility and when you leave it – even moments later - you feel as though something has shifted.
+The request I made of these sojourners asked that they choose a place "where you arrive with one sensibility and when you leave it – even moments later - you feel as though something has shifted.
 A space that offers either broadly or specifically a geography of hope for you.”

-Each collaborator followed a simple set of parameters:
+Each collaborator was asked to follow a simple set of parameters:

 1: Film for one to two minutes with the camera steady to establish the site